moizZM/moizZM/README.md

 ### Autonomous Obstacle Avoidance Robot

-- Built a small robot using AVR128A microcontroller.
+- Built a small robot using an AVR128A microcontroller.
 - Used ultrasonic sensors, IR sensors, Bluetooth HC-05, ADC, timers, and interrupts.
 - Implemented basic sensor-based movement and obstacle avoidance.